 Interestingly, a pizza break followed the first hour, and the video contains a 45 minute intermission.
 You can skip to the next part of the seminar, which resumes at approximately the 1:43:50 time mark.

-In the remaining hour, Jack Copeland, in his lecture “Alan Turing: Codebreaker and AI Pioneer”, proposes that Alan Turing should be considered the father of artificial intelligence for the heuristic methods he used in breaking the encryption in Nazi Enigma mechanical code cipher machine.
+In the remaining hour, Jack Copeland, in his lecture “Alan Turing: Codebreaker and AI Pioneer”, proposes that Alan Turing should be considered the father of artificial intelligence for the heuristic methods he used in breaking the encryption in the Nazi Enigma mechanical code cipher machine.
 Jack Copeland is Professor of Philosophy at University of Canterbury and Director of the Turing Archive for the History of Computing.

 Access to lectures like these was extremely limited prior to Internet video.
 Now, just the MIT World collection provides access to more than 800 videos: “a free and open site that provides on demand video of significant public events at MIT” that is available to anyone anywhere around the world with an Internet connection.